0xcuriousapple/Blockchain-Powered-Procurement-System/README.md

 ### Advice If you are building your own dApp
  *  For any developer, remembering syntax is cumbersome Use Skelton solidity code snippets of various concepts [Click me](https://github.com/abhishekvispute/SolidityCodeSnippets)
  * Use truffle as a framework if possible, it makes development/testing/deployment easy
- * Ethereum takes time, for tx to get finalized even for test network (pow consensus).
-Use different blockchain as backend if possible.
+ * Ethereum takes time, for tx to get finalized even for test network as its public blockchain.
+Dont use public blockchain, if the main purpose of your DApp is getting consensus in participating nodes only.
+Use R3, Hyperledger Fabric or enterprise ethereum if you don't want to leave solidity and web3.
+Go through this link to understand how you can use Ethereum for private purpose [Enterprise Eth](https://consensys.net/enterprise-ethereum/best-blockchain-for-business/5-reasons-why-enterprise-ethereum-is-so-much-more-than-a-distributed-ledger-technology/)
- See Quorum or  hyperledger fabric.

  * If you are intrested in deployement of app on IPFS, [See this](https://medium.com/ethereum-developers/the-ultimate-end-to-end-tutorial-to-create-and-deploy-a-fully-descentralized-dapp-in-ethereum-18f0cf6d7e0e)

 ### If you have any queries: Mail me [abhivispute33@gmail.com]